kubestellar/kubestellar/docs/content/direct/packaging.md

 ## OCM Transport Plugin

-This thing is in the midst of being moved from a separate repository into the kubestellar repository.
-The separate repository is [github.com/kubestellar/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin).
+This repository ([github.com/kubestellar/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin)) is retired.
+Its contents have been merged into the kubestellar repository.

-The primary product is the OCM Transport Controller, built from generic transport controller code plus code specific to using OCM for transport.
+The primary product was the OCM Transport Controller, built from generic transport controller code plus code specific to using OCM for transport.
+The published artifacts, which still linger because the GitHub is all about not forgetting things, are as follows.
+DO NOT USE THEM.

-### OCM Transport Controller container image
+- OCM Transport Controller container image.
+Appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).

-For this controller, the ks/OTP repo produces a container image that appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).

-For this controller, the ks/ks repo produces a container image that appears at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller).
-The image tag equals the KubeStellar release identifier (no leading `v`).

-TODO: document how the image is built and published, including explain versioning.

-### OCM Transport Controller Helm chart
+- OCM Transport Controller Helm chart.
+Appears at [ghcr.io/kubestellar/ocm-transport-plugin/chart/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Fchart%2Focm-transport-plugin).

-The ks/OTP repo publishes this Helm chart at [ghcr.io/kubestellar/ocm-transport-plugin/chart/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Fchart%2Focm-transport-plugin).

-The ks/ks repo publishes this Helm chart at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller-chart](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller-chart).
-By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [OCM Transport Controller container image](#ocm-transport-controller-container-image).

 ## KubeStellar